siesta-project/buds/doc/DEV.md

 Here is a walk-through of creating a bud with a single variable contained.
 Note that the following points also represents the structure of the code file.
-I.e. you should _never_ add code from point 3. after point 4.
+I.e. you should retain the order of points in the code.

 1. The first code present in the type _must_ be
 ~~~~~~{.c}